aifrak/funpark_notebooks/README.md

    funpark_12char
    ```

-This is only needed if you want to run the notebooks locally using Docker.
-For most users, the Launch links above are the fastest way to explore each chapter.
+I prefer running groups of notebooks locally using Docker, but for most users, the launch links above are the fastest way to explore each chapter.